proxmox/proxmox-backup/docs/administration-guide.rst

 The default value for ``username`` ist ``root@pam``.
 If no server is specified, the default is the local host (``localhost``).

+Note that if the server is an IPv6 address, you have to write it with square brackets (e.g. [fe80::01]).

 You can pass the repository with the ``--repository`` command line option, or by setting the ``PBS_REPOSITORY`` environment variable.